nhsconnect/prm-practice-migration-staging/guide/03-pre-migration-tasks.md

    -- The data extract from a subsidiary supplier should be completed at the same point in time as the main system extraction and provided to the new supplier following the agreed process.

-   -- This applies to both the Initial data extract and the Final data extract
+   -- This applies to both the initial data extract and the final data extract

 Please be aware that reconfiguration work may be required by a subsidiary supplier after you have migrated to the new system ([Post Go-Live](post-go-live) to enable integration.